Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Problem Definition

 \subsection{Point Estimate Metrics}

 The point estimates on the testing set are generated by an expanding window technique on the training set.
 The current test day observations are added to the training set and a new training model is obtained for the next test day predictions.
-The moving window proceeds by first predicting the day ahead demand and then adding the labeled data $\mathbf{X_i^{j'}}$ of the day $j'$\nomenclature[N 4]{\(\ j'\)}{Index of the days in test set \textit{j}'$\in$\textit{J'}} to the training set, where $j'\in J'=\{1,\ 2,\ldots,\ 90\}$\nomenclature[N 3]{\(\ J'\)}{Set of test days, viz. \textit{J'}=\{1,\ 2,\ldots,\ 90\}} denotes the label of test days.
+The moving window proceeds by first predicting the day-ahead demand of the test day $j'$ and then adding the label $\mathbf{X}_i^{j'}$ of the day to the training set for sliding window prediction, where $j'\in J'=\{1,\ 2,\ldots,\ 90\}$ denotes the index of test days.

 The model errors of the training and testing data are shown in Table \ref{tab:pointforecast}.
 The absolute deviations from the observed demand are highest for GBR on test data compared to LR and LGBM.
 The lower error metrics on the LGBM model denote better point estimates on the test set.